Butte in Silver Bow County, Montana — The American West (Mountains)

 Marker series.
 This marker is included in the National Historic Landmarks marker series.

 Location.
-46° 1.79′ N, 112° 32.202′ W. Marker is in Butte, Montana, in Silver Bow County.
+46° 1.79′ N, 112° 32.197′ W. Marker is in Butte, Montana, in Silver Bow County.
 Marker is on West Daly Street west of A Street, on the right when traveling east.
-Marker is a large metal plaque, mounted at eye-level, directly on the Walkerville (Butte) Post Office building, near the northwest corner of the building, facing West Daly Street.
+Marker is mounted at eye-level, directly on the Walkerville (Butte) Post Office building, near the northeast corner of the building, facing West Daly Street.
 Touch for map.
+Marker is at or near this postal address: 42 West Daly Street, Butte MT 59701, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 13 miles of this marker, measured as the crow flies.
-Butte-Anaconda Historic District (here, next to this marker); Welcome!
-To the Top of the World (approx. half a mile away); The Con Headframe (approx. half a mile away); Thompson Park (approx. 12.2 miles away).
+Butte-Anaconda-Walkerville (here, next to this marker); Welcome!
+To the Top of the World The Con Headframe (approx. half a mile away); Thompson Park (approx. 12.2 miles away).

 Related markers.
 Click here for a list of markers that are related to this marker.
 Butte-Anaconda National Historic Landmark District